 Associate Program Director

-Reports to: Director of Programs & Services
+Reports To: Director of Programs and Services

-Position Summary: Become a passionate team member at one of the best voted non-profit organizations to work for!
+Become a passionate team member at one of the best voted non-profit organizations to work for!
 As a part of the programs and services team, you will ensure execution of strategic goals and work plans to positively influence lives of individuals living with Alzheimer’s disease and their care team.
 This position encourages creativity to expand reach and meet the needs of the diverse Central New York community.

 - Actively participate in the chapter's programs and services team to ensure effective execution and completion of strategic goals, objectives and program work plans.
 Plan, execute, expand and evaluate all core services in the chapter’s coverage area.
 Core services include, but are not limited to, helpline, care consultation, support groups, caregiver education, professional training, and outreach.
 Document and report all progress via methods established by the Chief Program Officer.